RaiBP/cc3002-alpaca-project/README.md

 # CC3002 Alpaca Project
-Repository for Alpaca Project, CC3002 Programming and Design Methodologies class, Spring 2019, FCFM
+Repository for Alpaca Project, CC3002 Programming and Design Methodologies class, Spring 2019, FCFM, Universidad de Chile.

 ## Project Structure
 There are three packages: items, map and units.
 The map package wasn't modified from the initial version so the package won't be discussed for now.